“The single most devastating and fun piece of equipment” is how one previous Tribal Clash competitor describes the sandworm…

 Here are our top tips for mastering the Tribal Clash sandworm:

 - Be prepared for it to hurt.
 In many ways.
 Our sandworms aren’t padded for your comfort; in the words of Andrew Barker: ‘why should we make it easy for the athletes?’
-They don’t have neatly weighted sections, the sand inside doesn’t stay evenly distributed; they scrape your shoulders, they are awkward, and probably heavier than you think.
+They don’t have neatly weighted sections like the factory-engineered worms you see for sale, the sand inside doesn’t stay evenly distributed; they scrape your shoulders, they are awkward, and probably heavier than you think.
+The moving sand makes the load behave in dynamic and unexpected ways, they are designed to frustrate teams so expect it to be awkward and tricky.
 Sandworms used in previous Tribal Clash events have weighed up to 240kg in total – this may not sound like a lot when split between six people but if you don’t work together it will feel like far more.
 So hang on in there and embrace the pain!

 - Make a plan.
 Think about your positioning on the worm, decide who’s in charge, what the calls are (“3, 2, 1, LIFT” or just “LIFT”?!) and how you should split the reps.
 You may have to adapt on the fly if it all goes wrong, so prepare for this too.

 - Work as a team.
 Timing is key when you are lifting the sandworm – work in perfect sync and it’ll seem easy, but if someone is even just slightly behind then it will feel twice as heavy.
 Listen to the rest of your teammates – if someone needs to take a break, pause for a few seconds; if someone can’t handle the weight, adjust your positions on the worm.
 The stronger athletes can take a longer section of the worm.